What’s new in V2 and V2.1?

 Depends on the subject.
 It should be sufficient for figures and panels that are a few square-meters in size.
 We encourage using several scales at different orientations for a more accurate model.
 If recording the entirety of a larger site by photogrammetry, sticking two of these cards to a ruler will be more effective.

-These were identified by the PERAHU team as the most common colours found in Australian rock art.
+These were identified by the PERAHU team as the most common colours found in Australian rock art, and we incorporated feedback from various colleagues and testers from our version 1 prototype.

 5. Why are different shades of blue included?